La Trobe University

 Work Integrated Learning and Placements

-Work Integrated Learning (WIL) subjects offer students a variety of placement opportunities both in industry or clinical settings as well as on campus in the form of industry projects.
+Work Integrated Learning (WIL) subjects are practical subjects undertaken in an industry setting.
 Some courses include core WIL subjects which must be completed in order to be eligible for graduation, and we also offer a range of elective WIL subjects, both cross-discipline and subject-specific.

 WIL subjects generally involve an application process as admittance often requires Subject Coordinator approval.